-You can find information on required textbooks for WVC courses on the WVC Barnes and Noble College Bookstore website (look for the menu option course materials & textbooks).
-You can purchase or rent copies of textbooks at the Bookstore located in Van Tassell Hall (Wenatchee Campus), online from WVC B&N College bookstore, or from your favorite online retailer.
+You can find information on required textbooks for WVC courses on the eCampus bookstore website (look for the menu option shop by courses).
+You can purchase or rent copies of textbooks online from the WVC eCampus bookstore, or from your favorite online retailer.
 Be sure to pay attention to editions and ISBN when ordering to get the correct book, if you have questions about which course textbook to get you should reach out to your instructor.

 What do I do if the Bookstore doesn’t have the textbook I need?
 Ask at the library counter.
 They may have a copy of your textbook on Reserve.

 What is ctcLink? ctcLink is kind of like the computer brain behind WVC.
 It's the online system all the departments at the college will use to make registration, admissions, financial aid, cashiering and more, work smoothly.